Antar365/Flask_postgres_valkey/test-case.md

 ### Testing Outputs:

-## TC8: Performance Comparison: PostgreSQL vs. Valkey Data Retrieval
+## TC8: Performance Comparison: PostgreSQL vs. Valkey Data Insert

 ### Scenario:
 A user requests employee details using an existing employee ID, and the response times are compared.